wally-kroeker/ai-solarpunk-story-bot/TASKS.md

         - Verified service operation
         - Confirmed logging system works

+### 2.5 Unified LLM-Based Image Prompt Construction
+- [x] Refactor image prompt construction to always use LLM (OpenAI o3) for extracting image prompts from stories
+      - All programmatic and Gemini/Imagen logic removed from story and image generation modules
+      - Only OpenAI o3 is used for both story and image generation
+      - Error notification stub added for image prompt failures
+      - Full pipeline tested with `uv run src/ai_story_tweet_generator.py --setting urban --style digital-art --features story,image --preview`
+      - Confirmed successful story, prompt, and image generation with OpenAI only
+      - All outputs and logs verified

 ## Phase 3: Testing and Quality Assurance

 ### 3.1 Unit Testing